Concurrent Programming Fundamentals— Thread Safety

 In the most general case of multi-threaded environment we shall assume that all methods will be called on random threads at random times.
 The implementation we used for a single-threaded environment is not safe anymore.
 It is not hard to imagine a flow when two distinct threads attempt to register new Observers at the same time, and end up leaving our system screwed up.
 One such flow could be (there are many other flows which could break non-thread-safe implementation):

-- Thread A invokes
+1. Thread A invokes registerObserver(Observer)

-check and proceeds to instantiation of a new set - before Thread A got a chance to create a new set, OS suspended it and resumed execution of Thread B
+3. before Thread A got a chance to create a new set, OS suspended it and resumed execution of Thread B

-- Thread B executes steps 1 and 2 above
+4. Thread B executes steps 1 and 2 above

-- Thread B adds an observer to the newly created set
+6. Thread B adds an observer to the newly created set

-- at some point OS resumes execution of Thread A (which was suspended right before instantiation of a new set)
+7. at some point OS resumes execution of Thread A (which was suspended right before instantiation of a new set)

-- Thread A adds an observer to the newly created set
+9. Thread A adds an observer to the newly created set

-called.
+Despite the fact that both calls to registerObserver(Observer) completed successfully, the end result is that only one observer will be notified when notifyObservers() called.
 It is important to understand that any of the observers could end up being “ignored”, or both observers could be registered successfully – the outcome depends on the scheduling of threads by OS which we can’t control.
 This non-determinism is what makes multi-threading bugs very hard to track and resolve.

 How to make Thread-Safe code in Java